nxp-mcuxpresso/mcuxsdk-examples/freertos_examples/freertos_swtimer/readme.md

 This document explains the freertos_swtimer example.
 It shows usage of software timer and its callback.

 The example application creates one software timer SwTimer.
-The timer’s callback SwTimerCallback is periodically executed and text “Tick.” is printed to terminal.
+The timer's callback SwTimerCallback is periodically executed and text "Tick." is printed to terminal.